-If you have any special requirements in order to attend this meeting, please let us know in advance Large print version can be made available
+If you have any special requirements in order to attend this meeting, please let us know in advance.

 SOUTH NORFOLK COUNCIL - DEVELOPMENT MANAGEMENT COMMITTEE

 GENERAL INFORMATION ABOUT DEVELOPMENT MANAGEMENT

 The Development Management process is primarily concerned with issues of land use and has been set up to protect the public and the environment from the unacceptable planning activities of private individuals and development companies.